pbinkley/rcb-manual/sections/14-conclusion.md

 the editors of scientific publications using the service is drafted as follows:

-> COOPERATIVE AGREEMENT FOR UTILIZATION
+<p style="text-align: center;">COOPERATIVE AGREEMENT FOR UTILIZATION
-    OF THE PUBLICATION SERVICE OF THE DOCUMENTATION DIVISION OF SCIENCE SERVICE
+    OF THE PUBLICATION SERVICE OF THE DOCUMENTATION DIVISION OF SCIENCE SERVICE</p>

 THIS AGREEMENT made and entered into this \_\_\_\_\_\_\_\_\_\_\_\_ day of